 in regard to the distribution of provinces-linguistic and the wishes of the majority.
 Sind certainly satisfies both these tests.
-It is a definite linguistic area and the great majority of its people may be taken to demand separation.
+It is a definite linguistic area and the great majority of its people may be taken to demand great majority of its people may be taken to demand separation.
 We have of course no definite data about the number of people desiring separation.
-But we have yet to know that even a single Mussalman opposes it, and Mussalmans are 74% of the population.
+But we have vet to know that even a single Musalman opposes it, and Musalmans are 74% of the population.
 We also know that some at least of the members of other communities in Sind-Hindus and Parsis-support separation.
-We may therefore safely presume that the great majority of the population desire separation. aware that there is a section amongst the Hindus, comprising, it may be, most of the Hindus in Sind, which is strongly opposed to separation.
+We may therefore safely presume that the great majority of the population desire separation.
+We are aware that there is a section amongst the Hindus, comprising it may be most of the Hindus in Sind, which is strongly opposed to separation.
 It has been urged that before a province is separated a section-one third has been suggested-of the minority community must also agree to such separation.
-This, it seems to us, is an utterly wrong principle, cutting at the roots not only of self-determination but of the very principle of decision by majority and is likely to lead to extraordinary results.
-For instance, it may be that 10% or 15% of the population may effectively prevent the 90% or 85% from having their way.
+This, it seems to us is an utterly wrong principle, cutting at the roots not only of self-determination but of the very principle of decision by majority and is likely to lead to extraordinary results.
+For instance, it may be, that 10% or 15% of the population may effectively prevent the 90% or 85% from having their way.
 This is not democracy.